CommonRoad/safe-acc/README.md

 Additionally, you need the following software:
 * *[CommonRoad Drivability Checker](https://gitlab.lrz.de/tum-cps/commonroad-drivability-checker)*
 which has to be installed according to linked installation instructions inside the repository.
-* Software for the transformation from a Cartesian into a Curvilinear coordinate system and back.
-Unfortunately, we cannot provide you code for this at the moment.
-We added `TODO` to the code parts which require a conversion.

 ##### Running the safe ACC using CommonRoad
 The main files for the execution of the safe ACC are *config.yaml* and *main.py*: